oracle/docker-images/OracleFMWInfrastructure/README.md

 	SQL> alter user sys identified by MYDBPasswd container=all;

-  3. To build the `12.2.1.x` FMW Infrastructure image, run:

-	`$ sh buildDockerImage.sh -v 12.2.1.x`

-  4. Verify you now have this image in place with:

-	`$ docker images`
+#### Start the container

-  5. Start a container to launch the Administration Server from the image created in step 3.
+Start a container from the image created in step 1.
+You can override the default values of the following parameters during runtime with the `-e` option:

+      * `ADMIN_NAME`                  (default: `AdminServer`)
+      * `ADMIN_LISTEN_PORT`           (default: `7001`)
+      * `DOMAIN_NAME`                 (default: `infra_domain`)
+      * `ADMINISTRATION_PORT_ENABLED` (default: `true`)
+      * `ADMINISTRATION_PORT`         (default: `9002`)
+      * `MANAGEDSERVER_PORT`          (default: `8001`)

   The environment variables used to configure the `InfraDomain` are defined in the `infraDomain.env.list` file.
-In `infraDomain.env.list`, replace the values for the database and WebLogic passwords.

-  6. Call `docker run` from the `dockerfiles/12.2.1.x` directory where the `infraDomain.env.list` file is located and pass in the file name at runtime.
+In `infraDomain.env.list`, replace the values.
+Make sure you have created the domain.properties file as described above with the credentials to the Admin server and the database.
+Call `docker run` from the `dockerfiles/12.2.1.x` directory where the `infraDomain.env.list` file is located and pass in the file name at runtime.

-  7. To run an Administration Server container, call:
+  To run an Administration Server container, call:

-	`$ docker run -d -p 9001:7001 --network=InfraNET -v $HOST_VOLUME:/u01/oracle/user_projects --name InfraAdminContainer --env-file ./infraDomain.env.list oracle/fmw-infrastructure:12.2.1.X`
+	`$ docker run -d -p 9001:7001 --network=InfraNET -v `HOST PATH where thedomain.properties file is`:/u01/oracle/properties -v `HOST PATH where you map domain configuration`:/u01/oracle/user_projects/domains --name InfraAdminContainer --env-file ./infraDomain.env.list -e ADMINISTRATION_PORT_ENABLED=true -e DOMAIN_NAME=infra_domain oracle/fmw-infrastructure:12.2.1.X`

-  Where `$HOST_VOLUME` stands for a directory on the host where you map your domain directory and both the Administration Server and Managed Server containers can read/write to.
+  To run a Managed Server container, call:

+	`$ docker run -d -p 9801:8001 --network=InfraNET --volumes-from InfraAdminContainer --name InfraManagedContainer --env-file ./infraDomain.env.list oracle/fmw-infrastructure:12.2.1.x startManagedServer.sh`

-  8. Access the Administration Console:
+  Access the Administration Console:

 	`$ docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-name>`
         This returns the IP address of the container (for example, `xxx.xx.x.x`).
 Go to your browser and enter `http://xxx.xx.x.x:9001/console`

         Because the container ports are mapped to the host port, you can access it using the `hostname` as well.

-  9. Start a container to launch the Managed Server from the image created in step 3.

-  The environment variables used to run the Managed Server image are defined in the file, `infraserver.env.list`.

-  10. Call `docker run` from the `dockerfiles/12.2.1.x` directory where the `infraserver.env.list` file is located and pass in the file name at runtime.

-  11. To run a Managed Server container, call:

-	`$ docker run -d -p 9801:8001 --network=InfraNET --volumes-from InfraAdminContainer --name InfraManagedContainer --env-file ./infraServer.env.list oracle/fmw-infrastructure:12.2.1.x startManagedServer.sh`
+**NOTE**: To have access to the RCU.out map volume, inside the container /u01/oracle/.

 ## Copyright
-Copyright (c) 2014-2018 Oracle and/or its affiliates.
+Copyright (c) 2014-2019 Oracle and/or its affiliates.
 All rights reserved.